 And finally, the motors that distribute the feed make a bit of noise when running.
 While this might seem like a nuisance, it is actually a positive thing.

 When the chickens hear the motor running, they know it is time to eat.
-This keeps the more aware broilers from hogging all the food and ensures that all the birds will get enough to grow quickly!
+This keeps the more with-it broilers from hogging all the food and ensures that all the birds will get enough to grow quickly!
 (If you want to know more about how you could train your chickens for a mobile chicken coop, read our ultimate guide to training your chickens for a mobile chicken house.)

 Many farmers know the frustration of having their chickens waste a lot of feed.
 In fact, a quick google search on “chickens wasting feed” brings up about 746,000 search results!